 in which she admonishes parents who tend to consider their kids ‘picky eaters’ when in actual fact … they are ‘good’ eaters, and would like to eat good food!

 Whatever.
 I realised that her recipe was one that I adored: peas and parma ham … and I don’t know what got into me (believe me, I had plenty of other things to get on with yesterday), I was engulfed by the urge to make home-made pasta … and to mould it into squares (“quadrucci”) and cook them in a pea and parma ham sauce!
 This is a an old, traditional recipe that still lingers around Rome … although not a ‘staple’ the way it would have been in the 1960s and 1970s etc. It would have been made when peas are in season — so early October is totally wrong and yes … you guessed it … I resorted to frozen peas.

 My mother is a delight to watch when she makes home made pasta … her fingers dance around like a choreography and the end result is geometric pasta perfection, I kid you not.
 My motor skills are … well … not quite in the same league, let’s say.
 But I was unabashedly proud of my end result nonetheless.
-I used roughly 300g of mixed flours and 6 eggs altogether (though I did not use all of the egg whites), a good pinch of salt, and a little bit of olive oil to make the base, the dough.
+I used roughly 300g of mixed flours, 6 eggs altogether (though I did not use all of the egg whites), and a little bit of olive oil to make the base, the dough.
 I then let it rest for one hour, covered by a tea towel.
 And no, I did not put it in the fridge.

 I then dusted a wooden board with plenty of flour before having a go with the rolling pin, and rolling out the dough into a ‘sfoglia’ … a round shape sheet of flattened pasta dough.